hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprpaper.md

 title: hyprpaper
 ---

-hyprpaper is a fast, IPC-controlled wallpaper utility for hyprland.
+hyprpaper is a fast, IPC-controlled wallpaper utility for Hyprland.

 ## Configuration

 The config file is located at `~/.config/hypr/hyprpaper.conf`.
 It is not required.

-Configuration is done via `preload`s, which _load_ an image into memory.
+Configuration is done using `preload`, which _loads_ an image into memory.
 Then, you use `wallpaper` keywords to apply the preloaded image to your monitor(s):

 ```ini